swaldman/quick-and-dirty-token-overview/README.md

 This is an `sbt-ethereum` project.
 It tries to be as portable as possible.
 You should be able to clone this repository from github and immediately follow the instructions below.
 The only prerequisite is an installed Java 8 virtual machine in the path.

+When you get annoyed by the ridiculously long command names (you will!), please read the appendix on [tabbability](#appendix-tabbability).

 #### Compile

 To compile the code, make sure a Java 8 virtual machine is installed on your computer, then run `./sbtw` from the base directory of this repository.
 The first time you run this, lots of suff will get